asantra/UpdatedMadGraphModels/Models/README.md

 7. For different spin models, one just needs to import those corresponding models.

+8. IMPORTANT: Only for beta dependent models, when you run the part 2 of the script, remember to add this line in the run_card.dat after False = fixed_fac_Scale: False = fixed_couplings   .

+8a.
+Your run_card after the above modification should have these three lines:

+False = fixed_ren_scale

+False = fixed_fac_scale

+False = fixed_couplings

-8. The naming convention: beta independent models - mono_spinzero, mono_spinhalf, mono_spinone.
+9. The naming convention: beta independent models - mono_spinzero, mono_spinhalf, mono_spinone.
                           beta dependent models - mono_spinzero_beta, mono_spinhalf_beta, mono_spinone_beta.